 Nursing mothers: Given the potential for serious adverse reactions (ARs) in nursing infants, a decision should be made whether to discontinue nursing or SUTENT.

-Cardiovascular events: Cardiovascular events, including heart failure, myocardial disorders, and cardiomyopathy, some of which were fatal, have been reported.
+Cardiovascular events: Cardiovascular events, including heart failure, cardiomyopathy, myocardial ischemia, and myocardial infarction, some of which were fatal, have been reported.
+Use SUTENT with caution in patients who are at risk for, or who have a history of, these events.
 Monitor patients for signs and symptoms of congestive heart failure (CHF) and, in the presence of clinical manifestations, discontinuation is recommended.
 Patients who presented with cardiac events, pulmonary embolism, or cerebrovascular events within the previous 12 months were excluded from clinical studies.

 Hypertension: Hypertension may occur.
 Monitor blood pressure and treat as needed with standard antihypertensive therapy.
 In cases of severe hypertension, temporary suspension of SUTENT is recommended until hypertension is controlled.